How To Control Cherry Shrimp Population?

 By making a shrimp trap, you can catch multiple shrimps at once.
 It is further more convenient than catching the shrimps one by one with a fishing net.

-However, if you are culling the shrimps with undesirable traits, catching them with a trap is not the way to go.
-Because, with a trap, you can’t select which shrimps will go inside the trap and which ones will stay out.
+However, if you are culling shrimp with undesirable traits, catching them with a trap is not the way to go.
+With a trap, you can’t select which shrimp will go inside and which ones will stay out.

 Here are the things you’ll need to make a shrimp trap: